Intensive Treatment in Foster Care (ITFC)

 Intensive Treatment in Foster Care?

 Intensive Treatment in Foster Care is a new State of Minnesota Department of Human Services certification for children placed in a foster home where the license holder lives in the home; it is also available for Kinship Care and Pre-adoptive placements.
 ITFC utilizes four treatment services, all from a trauma-informed perspective, to accurately assess and treat traumas, stabilize placements, and effectively support the child, the foster provider, and the biological parents when they are involved in the permanency plan.
 Children from birth to age 21 are eligible.
 Medical Assistance pays for ITFC services.
-Family Innovations currently provides Intensive Treatment in Foster Care services in Anoka, Hennepin and Ramsey Counties, and will be expanding to the nine-county metro area, as well as the Alexandria/Douglas County region.
+Family Innovations currently provides Intensive Treatment in Foster Care within the nine county metro area.

 What is the ITFCs benefit?